-- Physical therapy: Your therapist will use various techniques to strengthen the muscles of your forearm and promote healing.
-These may include exercises, ice massage, and muscle-stimulating techniques.
-A newer form of treatment gaining attention is ultrasound therapy.
-This therapy involves placing an ultrasound probe over the point of greatest muscle tenderness for a prescribed period.
+- Physical therapy: A physical therapist will use various exercises to strengthen the muscles of your forearm and promote healing.
+These may include arm exercises, ice massage, and muscle-stimulating techniques.

 - Steroid injections: Your doctor may decide to inject a corticosteroid medication directly into the affected muscle or where the tendon attaches to the bone at the elbow.
 This can help reduce inflammation.

 - Shock wave therapy: This is an experimental treatment that delivers sound waves to the elbow to promote the body’s own healing process.
 Your doctor may or may not offer this therapy.

-If your symptoms have not improved after a year of treatment, you may need surgery.
-You and your doctor will determine then whether surgery is necessary to improve your condition.
+Surgery may be needed if symptoms don’t improve after a year of treatment.
+You and your doctor can determine whether surgery is necessary to improve your condition.

-Surgery is either performed arthroscopically, via a small scope inserted into the elbow, or through a larger incision directly over the elbow (open surgery).
-With either method, the goal is to remove any diseased tissue and to reattach healthy muscle onto the bone.
+Surgery is either performed through a small scope that’s inserted into the elbow (arthroscopically) or through a larger incision made directly over the elbow (open surgery).
+Both methods are used to remove any dead tissue and to reattach healthy muscle onto the bone.

 After surgery, your arm may be immobilized with a splint.
 This is done to help restore muscle strength and flexibility.

-The AAOS reports that surgery successfully treats tennis elbow in 80 to 90 percent of cases.
-However, some loss of muscle strength is common (AAOS).
+Surgery successfully treats tennis elbow in 80 to 90 percent of cases.
+However, it’s common to experience some loss in muscle strength.

-You can take a number of steps to help prevent tennis elbow, including:
+There are a number of ways to help prevent tennis elbow, including: